Narrative theory and storytelling with AI

 Good stories are packed with irony.
 Hegel said that all meaning is created by the violent clash of a thesis vs. an antithesis.
 The more ironies you pack into your story, the more meaning you'll create.

 While the Hegelian Dialectic only offers a reductive, yet workable take on conflict, this recognition of a gap between perceptions is a favorable position from which to begin the discussion.
-Inequity is the basis of all conflict, and the "gap" is an attempt to capture this dissonance.
-Less a differential with reality and more a juxtaposition of justifications, this gap (inequity) lies at the heart of every Storypoint.
+Inequity is the basis of all conflict, and the separation of thesis from anti-thesis is an attempt to capture this dissonance.
+Less a differential with reality and more a juxtaposition of justifications, this gap between things lies at the heart of every Storypoint.

 The article A Method for Generating Conflict explores a process for crafting an inequity: